-- you make structural changes or additions to your home - you're going to leave your home unoccupied - you or someone living with you is convicted of a criminal offence.
+- you make structural changes or additions to your home - you sell your home, or buy a new one - you're going to leave your home unoccupied - you or someone living with you is convicted of a criminal offence.

 If you're not sure whether something is important, tell us anyway.
 If you don't keep us up to date, we can refuse a claim, or reduce any claim payment, or avoid the policy.